This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 5. Do NOT cheat

-Lastly, no cheat days and not even cheat meals on the keto diet!
-Why?!
+No. 1 reason you’re not losing weight on keto?
+Cheating.
+Why?
 Because a meal with far too many carbs will take you right out of ketosis and put you back at square one.

 That being said, if you do succumb and indulge in a cheat meal, expect a return of some of the keto flu symptoms … but also be comforted by the knowledge that if you’re reached ketosis in the past, your body will be able to get back soon again and perhaps more quickly than originally.